hi9mi/thefactory_frontend_task/README.md

 ## Project Structure Documentation

-This document provides an organized overview of the project's directories and files, detailing the purpose and function of each.
+Overview of the project's directories and files, detailing the purpose and function of each.

 ### Source Code (`/src`)